 Application Deadline: February 16, 2018

-Course Level: The studentships are available to study for Masters in ELT at the University of Warwick.
+Course Level: Scholarships are available to study for Masters in ELT at the University of Warwick.

 Study Subject: Scholarships

-Award: The grants cover all the costs in the UK including a monthly stipend to cover accommodation and living expenses, tuition fees, and return air tickets, tuition fees, visa and IELTS test costs.
+Scholarship Award: The scholarships cover all the costs in the UK including a monthly stipend to cover accommodation and living expenses, tuition fees, and return air tickets, tuition fees, visa and IELTS test costs.

 Eligible Countries: Scholars come from many countries, including those in Asia, Sub-Saharan Africa and Latin America.

-Entrance Requirements: Eligible applicants for the Award must have at least two years’ full-time English language teaching experience and a full university degree.
-The Hornby The studentships are intended to support experienced English language teachers who have the potential to make a significant future contribution to English language teaching and teachers in their countries
+Entrance Requirements: Eligible applicants for the scholarship award must have at least two years’ full-time English language teaching experience and a full university degree.
+The Hornby Scholarships are intended to support experienced English language teachers who have the potential to make a significant future contribution to English language teaching and teachers in their countries

 English Language Requirements: Applicants also require the level of English proficiency required by the university (this is normally assessed according to IELTS – scholars require an overall score of 6.5, with no less than 6.0 in any of the categories, and 6.5 for writing).